 Fishing Yellowstone Hatches—Revisited

-Thirty years have passed since Craig Mathews and I published Fishing Yellowstone Hatches.
+Thirty-one years have passed since Craig Mathews and I published Fishing Yellowstone Hatches.
 At the time, our little book represented the most complete text available on Yellowstone insect hatches.
 It remains so today.
 But much has changed in the intervening years, and were we to publish the book today its list of insect emergences and their relative import would look quite different.
 Following are some notes on the changes we’ve observed.

 The distribution of insect species and their population levels are never static.
 Fluctuations are natural, sometimes wildly so, for reasons not always well understood.
 We don’t know for certain what’s causing the changes we see, but one obvious environmental difference between the 1970s (when we started observing area hatches) and today are warmer air temperatures.
 This is true for both winter and summer.
 Warmer summer air temperatures raise water temperatures, and we suspect increased temperatures have played a major role in the changes we’ve seen.
 The Madison and Henry’s Fork Rivers, two of the finest tailwater fisheries in the world and among the area’s most insect-rich rivers, have each experienced many years of dam-related water flow problems.
 The effects of these aberrant flows on their respective insect communities are unquantified, but appear substantial.
 There are likely many other significant short and long-term factors affecting insect populations throughout the region.